The Joker’s Oval, I think the laughing is about to end. It’s about time we started taking care of this and taking care of us.

 There should be no reason we cannot discuss issues without it descending into a disrespectful shouting match. #GaitherForIL

-This campaign was about people and policies for an economy that works for everyone, education that prepares our children for the jobs of today and tomorrow, and a healthcare system that is both affordable and accessible for our residents.
-Despite coming up short in votes during this election, […]
+This campaign was about people and policies for an economy that works for everyone, education that prepares our children for the jobs of today and tomorrow, and a healthcare system […]

 If we don’t create equity in the early education system in the 15th District, many of our communities will never catch up in the modern global economy.
 We all know that funding education through property taxes is a failing policy for businesses and families alike.
 Rural school districts suffer while booming communities are able to fund robust education programs.
 Our children deserve better.
 Early Education is the foundation on which a child’s future is built.
 With a renewed American investment in our children, we will better compete in a global economy, halt the brain drain, and bring better paying jobs back to the 15th District.
 This is what having a broad, generational vision can bring to America.
 It is long overdue.

 Rep. Shimkus continues to abdicate his constitutional responsibilities to protect and defend our country from external and internal threats.
 He, along with the rest of Congress, are also abdicating their constitutional responsibilities of regulating trade with foreign Nations.
 This is threatening our downstate and southern Illinois economy.